 - Providing or promoting the services as estate agents, letting and property management agents that we offer and/or you have requested.

 - Enhance, modify, personalise or otherwise improve our services, communications and security for the benefit of our customers.

 - To provide electronic, telephone and postal communications which we think we will be of interest to you.

 Whenever we process data for these purposes we will ensure that we always keep your personal data rights in high regard and take account of these rights.
 You have the right to object to this processing if you wish and can do so by emailing firstname.lastname@example.org.
 Please bear in mind that if you object this may affect our ability to carry out tasks for your benefit.

 Where a contract, either written or verbal, exists between us and you, we will process your personal data in order to fulfil our contractual obligations to you.
 This will also apply where you have asked us to do something before entering into a contract with us, for example requesting a valuation of your property.
 We will process your data in a way that is relevant and proportionate to the purpose of the contract.

 Where you have opted in to receive marketing communications and other property related news from us, we will process your data on the basis that you have provided consent for us to do so.
-You can withdraw your consent at any time, if you wish to do so now please email [email protected].
+You can withdraw your consent at any time and if you wish to do so, please email email@example.com.

 Cookies.
 Cookies are text files placed on your computer to track the number of visitors to our website and to help us to improve the overall visitor experience.
 These cookies do not collect or store any personally identifiable information.
 You can remove cookies from your device and you can set your browser not to accept cookies, however in a few cases some of our website features may not function as a result.